RyanMKrol/create-noodle-app/README.md

 This CLI tool will do these tasks for me, speeding up the spin-up time for creating a new Node project!

+**More importantly this will also help me codify the lessons I've learned, allowing me to benefit from my learnings automatically in future projects.**

 ## Sources

 This article provided a lot of boilerplate code: